 Figure 4.
 UV-Vis method standardisation calibration curves for both a) β-lactoglobulin and α-lactalbumin at 280 nm, and b) CBD calibration curves.
 For β-lactoglobulin and α-lactalbumin the region of interest was 280 nm, whereas the region of interest for CBD was 273 nm.
+The concentration unites were g/M/L for both β-lactoglobulin and α-lactalbumin and μΜ for CBD.
 Each bar represents the mean ± SD of n = 15.

 2.3.2.
 CBD calibration